Top 10 Worst Players To Win The Champions League in Football History (Ranked)

 4 – Ryan Bertrand (Chelsea 2012)

-He made his European debut in the Champions League final as a sub for Chelsea.
+Remarkably, Bertrand made his European debut in the Champions League final as a sub for Chelsea.
 He is the definition of someone you wouldn’t have ever expected to have won a Champions League medal.
-However, he did, and he did the job well playing on the wing for Chelsea.
-While he did do well, having never played a game in Europe before and only making his debut in the final shows that he wasn’t the highest level of player and therefore, deserves a spot on this list.
+However, he did just that, and he did the job well, taking a up a makeshift injury on the wing as Chelsea battled a host of injuries that night in Munich.

 3 – Alvaro Odriozola (Bayern Munchen 2020)